Leith Theatre

 Significance

 Leith Theatre opened in 1932, built for the people of Leith 'as a gift from the people of Edinburgh', following the Burgh of Leith’s incorporation into Edinburgh.
-The building is part of a complex that includes Leith Library, the Registrar's Office, and Thomas Morton Hall.
-It is owned by Edinburgh City Council.
+The building is part of a complex that includes the Thomas Morton Hall, Leith Library, and Caretaker’s Cottage.
+It is owned by City of Edinburgh Council.
 It has a classical façade and a sumptuous Art Deco circular entrance and box office.
 This leads to the main auditorium, a flat-floored hall with a U-shaped balcony and proscenium stage.
 The space is classically detailed with a barrel-vaulted ceiling and glazed roof lights.

 Why is this theatre at risk?